mellisa-phongsa/453VulkanStarter/README.md

    ```bash
     git checkout <commit hash>
    ```
 3. Compile via CMake.
-Please review the [Setup Instructions](https://github.com/cg-tuwien/VulkanLaunchpad#setup-instructions) for `VulkanLaunchpadStarter`` to setup your IDE and build environment.
+Please review the [Setup Instructions](https://github.com/cg-tuwien/VulkanLaunchpad#setup-instructions) for `VulkanLaunchpadStarter` to setup your IDE and build environment.

 ## Available Examples and Skeletons

-This repository consists of the following:
+This repository branch consists of the following:
-- `/Demo`:
+- `/HW1`:

-  A fully functioning example that renders a teapot using the basic graphics pipeline provided by `VulkanLaunchpad`.
-It is just a completion of the TO DO tasks left out in the example provided by `VulkanLaunchpadStarter`.
+  A fully functioning example that renders the polar plot $r = 0.8\,\cos(2\theta)$ in 2D in the canonical Vulkan coordinate system where $-1 \le x \le 1$ and $-1 \le y \le 1$.
+For rendering, the plot is sampled at equally-spaced $\theta$ intervals and the resulting points (in Cartesian coordinates) are connected via line strips.
+  In this example, all point geometry is created and managed on the CPU.
+Transformations are also handled on the CPU.
+The point geometry is sent over to the GPU for drawing as line strips.

+  Transformations consist of simple translations in the $x$ and $y$ directions that are controlled by the cursor keys.
+The drawing wraps around when the center of the plot reaches the edge of the window.

+  This example serves as the starter code for HW1 in CPSC 453 (Introduction to Computer Graphics) at the University of Calgary.